 The RoundUp settlements will be financed by Bayer with the company’s current free cash flow and the earnings from the recent sale of its Animal Health business.
 There were almost 125,000 filed and unfiled compensation claims.
-The agreed settlement makes up about 75% of the claims connected with Roundup.
+The agreed settlement makes up about 75% of the claims connected with RoundUp.
 In both 2020 and 2021, $5bn is due to be paid out.

 Bayer bought Monsanto in 2018 and, in doing so, inherited the claims.
 This settlement does not take into account three cases that have already gone to trial.
-In April, a meeting of Bayer shareholders in the group gave their approval to how the claims were being managed.
+In April, a meeting of Bayer shareholders in the group gave their approval in relation to how the claims were being managed.

 Bayer chief executive Werner Baumann said, in relation the development and settlement agreement: “First and foremost, the Roundup settlement is the right action at the right time for Bayer to bring a long period of uncertainty to an end.
 It resolves most current claims and puts in place a clear mechanism to manage risks of potential future litigation.
 It is financially reasonable when viewed against the significant financial risks of continued, multi-year litigation and the related impacts to our reputation and to our business.”